Breadcrumb

 Confidentiality Protections

 Confidentiality protections protect the data once it is gathered.
+Information about the steps to take to protect the confidentiality of data is provided in HawkIRB section X.4.
 For paper and electronic records related to the audio/video/photos, describe:

 Researchers might also need privacy and confidentiality protections for people who are not enrolled subjects but are captured in the audio/video/photos.
-These protections should be specifically described in Section X.1 and Section X.4.
+These protections should be specifically described in Section VII.E.6 outlining study procedures.

 Future Use of Audio/Video/Photos

-- State this in the ICD.
-Subject signature indicates agreement to mandatory audio/video/photos.
+- Mandatory contribution should be stated in the ICD.
 Delete optional agreement boxes from the ICD template.

-- Include the optional agreement (Yes/No) box in the ICD for the subject to indicate agreement or decline this storage for future use.
+- Optional contribution will include the optional agreement (Yes/No) box in the ICD for the subject to indicate agreement or decline this storage for future use.

 Informed Consent Document (ICD) Template